 We have prepared a Pre-Arrival Checklist of valuable information that will make arriving in Canada as smooth a process as possible.

-Each Canadian province and territory has its own regulatory body to license engineers who meet the profession’s high standards, and to govern the profession of engineering.
-The associations listed below provide additional information about licensure and certification and offer a variety of professional training, education and networking opportunities.
+Each Canadian province and territory has its own regulatory body to license engineers who meet the profession’s high standards, and to govern the engineering profession.
+The associations listed below provide additional information about licensure and certification and offer professional training, education and networking opportunities.

 Engineers Nova Scotia (APENS)